NewMove: Customizing text-to-video models with novel motions

-\paragraphcustom{Text-to-image customization.} Previous approaches to customization in text-to-image generation models are focused on introducing a novel subject or object~\cite{ruiz2023dreambooth, kumari2023multi, gal2022image, chen2023subject, gal2023encoder, wei2023elite, han2023svdiff, tewel2023key, shi2023instantbooth, yang2023controllable, li2023blip, xiao2023fastcomposer, ruiz2023hyperdreambooth, chen2023disenbooth, ma2023subject, zhou2023enhancing}.
-One strategy fine-tunes a subset of the parameters of the generation network given a few images of a subject and its descriptions~\cite{ruiz2023dreambooth, kumari2023multi}.
-Through this optimization, a new text-image mapping is created between the subject depicted in the images and the textual description.
-At test time, the subject is invoked via the description but can be now used in a free-form context.
-Similarly, Gal \etal \cite{gal2022image} showed that this mapping can be created purely by optimizing a text embedding of the textual description without modifying the generation network, at a price of image quality.
-More recent approaches investigate efficient formulations for modifying an approximation of the parameters responsible for the text-image mapping in the generation network \cite{han2023svdiff, tewel2023key}.
+\paragraphcustom{Video synthesis with image generation models.} Previous works repurposed text-to-image generation models for video generation.
+Wu \etal \cite{wu2023tune} used a pretrained image-to-video model and a source video to stylize the video with a text condition.
+Similarly, several methods \cite{chen2023controlavideo, zhang2023controlvideo, khachatryan2023text2video} can generate a video conditioned on control signals such as depth maps of edges using a pre-trained text-to-image model.
+Guo \etal \cite{guo2023animatediffv1} learn a motion prior network with text-video data that can be used together with personalized text-to-image models to generate animated images.
+Our work differs in that we use a video generation model directly to learn new motions and, rather than animating images, our method produces videos with complex dynamic motions. \paragraphcustom{Text-to-video models.} Recently, several methods have demonstrated text-to-video generation \cite{blattmann2023align, wang2023videofactory, villegas2022phenaki, ho2022imagen, wang2023modelscope, zhou2022magicvideo, molad2023dreamix}.
+An important line of research involves studying architectures and optimization for training video generation models.
+A high-quality model is a prerequisite for our method.
+In this work, we use the model from Wang \etal \cite{wang2023modelscope}.
+Molad \etal \cite{molad2023dreamix} show qualitative results of adding a custom subject to the base video model.
+They, however, do not explore customization beyond static objects \cite{molad2023dreamix}.
+The idea of multi-modal customization, however, facilitates user-controllability and creative applications, since no matter how powerful the model, there are always novel subjects and motions that cannot be all contained in the training set used to train the base video generation model.\paragraphcustom{Text-to-image and text-to-video customization.} Text-to-image customization is a related task to ours, where a text-to-image diffusion model is augmented with a custom object \cite{ruiz2023dreambooth, kumari2023multi, gal2022image, chen2023subject, gal2023encoder, wei2023elite, han2023svdiff, tewel2023keylocked}.
+Gal \etal \cite{gal2022image} showed that this mapping can be created purely by optimizing a text embedding of the textual description.
+Kumari \etal \cite{kumari2023multi} proposes a method that fine-tunes selected weight matrices in the generator network.
+More recent approaches investigate efficient formulations for modifying an approximation of the parameters responsible for the text-image mapping in the generation network \cite{han2023svdiff, tewel2023keylocked}.